a40796/a40796/README.md

 Hi I’m Albert

 Hi I’m Albert!
 I change my careers to be a web designer.
-I have a lot of enthusiasm for design and travel.
+I have a lot of enthusiasm for design ,coding and travel.
 I believe improving little by lit

-### 📚 Langues and Frameworks
+### 📚 Langues and Framework
 - HTML5
 - CSS3, SCSS, SASS
 - JavaScript(ES6)